zalando/postgres-operator/docs/reference/operator_parameters.md

 * **spilo_fsgroup**
   the Persistent Volumes for the spilo pods in the StatefulSet will be owned and writable by the group ID specified.
   This is required to run Spilo as a non-root process, but requires a custom spilo image.
+Note the FSGroup of a Pod cannot be changed without recreating a new Pod.

 * **spilo_privileged**
   whether the Spilo container should run in privileged mode.
 Privileged mode is